Salem Creek (Ontario)

-Salem Creek is a stream in the municipal township of Cramahe, Northhumberland County in Central Ontario, Canada.
+Salem Creek is a stream in the municipal township of Cramahe, Northumberland County in Central Ontario, Canada.
 It is a tributary of Lake Ontario.
 The creek takes its name from the community of Salem which it flows past.

 Salem Creek begins at an unnamed point at an elevation of 140 m and flows south, past Salem Hill and the community of Salem.
 It heads under County Road 2 (formerly Ontario Highway 2), under the Canadian National Railway and Canadian Pacific Railway mainlines, and reaches its mouth at Lake Ontario at an elevation of 74.1 m.